-Our grading system is there to help you choose a trip appropriate to your ability and requirements.
+Our grading system is there to help you choose a trip appropriate to your ability and requirements

 Our walking and trekking trips are designed to be accessible to all who are in good health and enjoy the outdoors, but fitness levels are important and you should consider carefully which trip is right for you.
 For harder trips the correct preparation can vastly enhance your enjoyment; stamina building aerobic activities such as regular cycling, swimming, jogging and walking beforehand will make a noticeable difference.

-There is no need to worry about not walking fast enough or holding back the group.
-All you need to focus on is your ability to complete the route.
+s your ability to complete the route.
 Everyone has his or her own comfortable pace and we always strive to accommodate this.
 All Walking & Trekking holidays present physical demands, so expect to feel some tiredness even after a leisurely, days walking.
 Grades are only a guide.

 Experience is not necessary; anyone fit and healthy enough to complete a weekend walk can manage a Leisurely grade.